connectivedx/Phoenix/README.md

 # Documentation
 Full documentation is available in the documentation directory.
 It will require the setup and build processes below to be followed; additional instructions can be found on the documentation page once loaded.

+**NOTE**: Optional parameters for functions and mixins are all passed in together as keys in a map as the last parameter for the function or mixin.
+The documentation for these is sub-optimal, but [Sassdoc is working on a method for better documenting maps as parameters](https://github.com/SassDoc/sassdoc/issues/386).

 # Setup
 Once you've cloned or downloaded the project, you'll first need to install NodeJS.
 It can be downloaded at http://nodejs.org/download/.
 Once Node is installed, builds are done by executing a command file.